• Skip to primary navigation

 Ingredients

-• Oil - Any neutral oil will work, like vegetable, soybean, and peanut oil.
-Coconut oil, olive oil, and sesame oil are not recommended as they have very distinctive flavors.
+• Oil - Any neutral oil will work, like avocado, canola, soybean, and peanut oil.
+Coconut oil, olive oil, and sesame oil are NOT recommended as they have very distinctive flavors.

 • Chinese dry chili pepper - You can find these dry chili peppers at Chinese grocery stores in the forms of flakes and "powder."
-Do note that the "powder" form is not as fine as ground spices like cayenne and paprika.
+Do note that the "powder" form is not as finely grounded as spices like cayenne and paprika.
 Chinese chili pepper powder is usually a coarse ground.

 • Sichuan peppercorn - This will add a bit of numbing flavor to the chili oil.
 It'll be very mild as the Sichuan peppercorns will be strained.
 If you prefer, you could add more ground Sichuan pepper at the end for some extra numbing flavor.